 Current restrictions on businesses

-To stay up-to-date on trading restrictions for businesses operating in NSW, and to access information about COVID-19 Safety Plans, Check-in QR codes and customer record keeping, how to apply the 4 square metre rule and compliance measures for certain industries, visit What you can and can’t do under the rules.
+To stay up-to-date on trading restrictions for businesses operating in NSW, and to access information about mandatory mask use, COVID-19 Safety Plans, Check-in QR codes and customer record keeping, how to apply the 4 square metre rule and compliance measures for certain industries, visit What you can and can’t do under the rules.

 Penalties apply for venues that are found to breach the public health order rules.

 Changes to planning and operating conditions for some businesses